Mako Shark (concept car): Baldwin Maco Shark

 Many consumers were disappointed at the translation of the Mako Shark II into production reality with the 1968 C3 Corvette.
 Hot rodder and customizer Joe Silva was one of those, and used his skills to create a fiberglass kit to transform the C3 Corvette into road-going Mako Shark.
 Joel Rosen of Baldwin-Motion supercar performance fame added his mechanical expertise to the project, bringing the Phase III GT performance package (and some re-engineering of the kit) to Silva's fiberglass body.
 In order to avoid legal issues with GM, they changed the name of their product to "Maco Shark".
 Silva created the fiberglass panels and basic components, while Rosen handled the mechanical, chassis and suspension upgrades along with marketing.
 Rosen continued to build variations on the Maco Shark theme for the next decade, including a Manta Ray version with tunneled headlights and an even more radical Morey Eel version.

 Manta Ray

-In 1969 the Mako Shark II was returned to GM Design Studios and transformed into the Manta Ray.
+In 1969, the Mako Shark II was returned to GM Design Studios and transformed into the Manta Ray.
 Modifications included a front spoiler and redesigned grille and external exhaust pipes.
 Modifications were also made to the rear that included a buttress style rear window and a longer more horizontal end section.
 The Firestone tires were replaced with Goodyear tires.
 Both Mako I and Manta Ray are currently part of the GM Heritage Center Collection.
-A new, the all-aluminum ZL-1 427ci (making approximately 430 horsepower) was installed in the revised car.
+A new, all-aluminum ZL-1 427ci (making approximately 430 horsepower) was installed in the revised car.

 The Manta Ray resides in the GM Heritage Collection.